Your Rights After an Arrest in Dallas County: Everything You Need to Know (Step-by-Step)

 Arrest / custody No No Yes, before custodial interrogation

-What To Say After Arrest (Use This Exact Script)
+What To Say After an Arrest

 “I am invoking my right to remain silent.
 I want a lawyer.
 I do not consent to any questioning or searches.”